0810-Software/muZikDL/docs/index.md

 <p style="color:#a60003;">
 Some videos or clips are protected by laws and copyright, MuZikDL won&#8217;t block you from downloading them, but you should know that it is breaking the law.
 </p>

-## Contact

-If MuZikDL does not seem to work or you have any questions or feedback, please contact me trough [Github Issues](https://github.com/Marnix0810/muZikDL/issues/new) or [The Marnix 0810 Site's contact form](https://marnix0810.wordpress.com/contact/).